Skip to Main Content

 Caution: Sometimes you'll see a link to the full-text, but you'll be asked to sign in or pay for the article.
 The library can get most articles for free through Interlibrary Loan (see below), so you should always check with the library.
 Do not pay to access an article.

-2. Click on the icon that says "Library Holdings."
-This means Regis has the article in one of its subscription databases and you can access it.
+2. Click on the icon that says "Online Full-text."
+Regis might have the article in one of its subscription databases and you can check for access to it.

 3. If there is no access to the full text of the article, you may be able to obtain it through Interlibrary Loan.

-• Cut and paste the title of the article and other information such as author, publication date, journal title, into the Interlibrary Loan request form.
+• Option 2: Copy and paste the article title into PowerSearch.
+The article should show in the results, where you are given the option to Request from Interlibrary Loan.
 Once you submit your request we will try to find the article at another library and will notify you when we have it.

 Interlibrary Loan